Differentially Private Bayesian Inference for Gaussian Copula Correlations: MLE of Copula Correlation

-We refer to $\hat R_{jj'}$ obtained from \eqref{eq:MLE} as the noise-naive, MLE of the copula correlation, which we abbreviate as MLE-NN.
-The MLE-NN is $\epsilon$-DP, as it uses only the differentially private counts without ever accessing the underlying confidential data.

 Deriving an MLE for $R$ is more complicated.
-Since each $\hat R_{jj'}$ is estimated independently, the correlation matrix formed from $\{\hat R_{jj'}\}_{1 \leq j < j \leq p}$ may not be positive semi-definite (PSD).
-To resolve this issue, we project the matrix form of $\{\hat R_{jj'}\}_{1 \leq j < j \leq p}$ onto the nearest valid correlation matrix using Higham's algorithm~\citep{higham2002computing}, resulting in the final estimator which we label as $\widehat R$.
+Since each $\hat R_{jj'}$ is estimated independently, the correlation matrix formed from $\{\hat R_{jj'}\}_{1 \leq j < j' \leq p}$ may not be positive semi-definite (PSD).
+To resolve this issue, we project the matrix form of $\{\hat R_{jj'}\}_{1 \leq j < j' \leq p}$ onto the nearest valid correlation matrix using Higham's algorithm~\citep{higham2002computing}, resulting in the final estimator which we label $\widehat R$.
+Higham's algorithm returns the unique matrix that is closest to the input in Frobenius norm, subject to being symmetric, having unit diagonal, and being positive semi-definite.
+Together these properties also imply off-diagonal entries in $[-1,1]$.
+Hence $\widehat R$ is guaranteed to be a valid correlation matrix.
 By Proposition \ref{prop:postprocess}, $\widehat R$ is DP, with Proposition \ref{prop:seq} guaranteeing a privacy budget no larger than $(p(p-1)/2)\epsilon$.
 We note that the total privacy budget used for $\widehat R$ can be large, particularly when $p$ is large and $\epsilon$ is not small.